d12frosted/elpa-mirror/gnu/corfu-readme.txt

 * Caveats

-  Corfu works in most scenarios.
+  Corfu works well in most scenarios.
 However there are a few known technical caveats.

   - Corfu falls back to the default Completion buffer on non-graphical displays, since Corfu requires child frames.
   - The abort handling could be improved, for example the input could be undone.
-  - Company kind icons, docsig and match data are not supported (~company-kind~, ~company-docsig~, ~company-match~).
+  - Company kind icons and match data are not supported (~company-kind~, ~company-match~).
-  - No support for multi-backends like Company.
-A possible multi-capf backend could be implemented.
   - No sorting by history, since ~completion-at-point~ does not maintain a history (See branch =history= for a possible solution).